johannilsson/iglaset/README.markdown

 * NEXT RELEASE
     * Changed name of the link to iglaset.se
     * Fixed bug that caused user ratings in comments to be hidden
+    * Added a progress bar in the middle of the activity when searching
 * 0.7
     * Added link to iglaset.se from drink detail activity
 * 0.6